More From Visa About Debit Cards

 Response: Really, debit cards are a great tool for every one with a bank account.
 Some

-of the benefits of debit over cash include:
+of the benefits of debit card over cash include:

 - Money Management and Control.
 Debit transactions are deducted directly from a checking account and recorded in one place on a monthly statement.
 This allows cardholders to easily track where every penny is going and better spend within their means.